Draconics/csc493-hohlm/README.md

 ## License (not required initially)

-This project is licensed under the ???
-License - see the wiki page (https://en.wikipedia.org/wiki/Software_license) for details
+This project is licensed under the Copyleft License - see the wiki page (https://en.wikipedia.org/wiki/Software_license) for details